JohnSnowLabs/spark-nlp/docs/_posts/mauro-nievoff/2022-09-30-ner_oncology_therapy_wip_en.md

                             ner,
                             ner_converter])

-data = spark.createDataFrame([["The had previously undergone a left mastectomy and an axillary lymph node dissection for a left breast cancer twenty years ago.
-The tumor was positive for ER and PR.
-Postoperatively, radiotherapy was administered to her breast.
-The cancer recurred as a right lung metastasis 13 years later.
+data = spark.createDataFrame([["The had previously undergone a left mastectomy and an axillary lymph node dissection for a left breast cancer twenty years ago.The tumor was positive for ER and PR.
+Postoperatively, radiotherapy was administered to her breast.The cancer recurred as a right lung metastasis 13 years later.
 The patient underwent a regimen consisting of adriamycin (60 mg/m2) and cyclophosphamide (600 mg/m2) over six courses, as first line therapy."]]).toDF("text")

 result = pipeline.fit(data).transform(data)